wso2/docs-is/en/docs/references/adaptive-authentication-js-api-reference.md

 -   With the `           stepId          `,
     `           options          `, and an empty
     `           eventCallbacks          ` array.
-Different properties can be defined in the `           options          ` object such as `           authenticationOptions          `, `           authenticatorParams          `.
-See the following two examples:
+Different properties can be defined in the `           options          ` object such as `           authenticationOptions          `, `           authenticatorParams          `,
+`           stepOptions          `.
+See the following examples:

     ``` java
     executeStep(1,{